Cider houses of the Basque country

 Dessert invariably consists of walnuts (with nutcracker included) and local Idiazabal sheep’s cheese.

-In the most traditional cider houses, diners eat standing up at rustic wooden tables, facilitating quick access to the barrels for cider refills.
+In the most traditional cider houses, diners eat standing up at rustic wooden tables.
+This facilitates quick access to the barrels for cider refills.
 Usually plenty of singing goes on in these places too.

 The best time to visit cider houses

-The sagardotegiak only keep their barrels open to the public until around the end of April at the latest, after which time the bottling season starts.
+The sagardotegiak only keep their barrels open to the public until around the end of April at the latest.
+After this time the bottling season starts.

-Otherwise, once the warm weather starts, the cider would go off in the wooden casks, although stainless steel casks with thermostats are now being used to enable many places to stay open all year.
+Otherwise, once the warm weather starts, the cider would go off in the wooden casks.
+Stainless steel casks with thermostats are now being used to enable many places to stay open all year.

-There are now also several cider houses that have started to offer guided tours with tasting, without the full menu.
+Several cider houses of the Basque Country have started to offer guided tours with tasting, without the full menu.

 Buy our guidebook to walking in the Basque Country.